 ISO 100,f/5.6, and shutter speed 1/250 sec

-For more detailed information about exposure triangle, I recommend checking this post “The Exposure Triangle Explained in Plain English”
+For more detailed information about the exposure triangle, I recommend checking this post “The Exposure Triangle Explained in Plain English”

 What is the correct exposure?